 The oldest surviving public building in Australia, Old Government House is now a World Heritage Listed museum.
 Home to the first 10 Governors of the colony, the building was used as a country residence for seven decades.
 Restored to its Georgian glory in Parramatta Park, the building is now home to Australia's largest collection of early colonial furniture supplied from the National Trust.
 Visitors are able to peruse or take a tour of the collection, learn about the history of the building and its former occupants and afterwards have a cup of tea and slice of cake at the cafe.

-Old Government House; Parramatta Park, Pitt Street Entrance; Open Tuesday - Sunday 10am - 4pm, last tour 3.30pm; visit website for entry prices.
+Old Government House; Parramatta Park, Pitt Street Entrance; Open Tuesday - Sunday 10:00am - 4:00pm, last tour 3:30pm; Visit the Old Government House website for entry prices.

 Have a cuppa at one of Australia's oldest surviving houses